Gtomika/aws-terraform-sample-app/README.md

 plain EC2 instance.~~ ✔
  - ~~Multi AZ deployment support~~ ✔
  - Add caching solution: AWS ElastiCache
- - Use VPC endpoints to reach S3 and DynamoDB instead of connecting through the public internet.
+ - ~~Use VPC endpoints to reach S3 and DynamoDB instead of connecting through the public internet.~~ ✔
  - Don't associate public IP address to each EC2 instance.
 Find way how to be able to SSH into instances like that (bastion host?). **Requires point above to be fixed first!**
  - Set up staging environment, only having ``prod`` is not good practice.
  - Configure logging to send logs to some observability platform (find free alternative).
 Right now it is logging to local file and console.
+ - Create diagram with application architecture.